-The three leading causes of premium spikes include Assignment of Benefits fraud, Hurricane Irma, and reinsurance claims.
-Let’s look at the impact of these three factors to answer the question: why is Florida homeowners insurance going up?
+The three leading causes of premium spikes include Assignment of Benefits fraud, hurricanes, and reinsurance claims.
+Let’s look at the impact of these three factors to answer the question: Why is Florida homeowners insurance going up?

 Cause No. 1: Assignment of Benefits Fraud

 What is an AOB?

 An Assignment of Benefits (AOB) is an agreement that transfers a homeowner’s insurance claims rights to a third party.
 Signing an AOB form gives someone else the power to file claims, make repair decisions, and collect insurance payments on the homeowner’s behalf.

 For example, if a home is damaged, a homeowner calls a repair contractor, like a roofer or plumber.
 The contractor then gets the homeowner to sign an AOB.
 That contractor is now free to file a claim on the homeowner’s behalf and directly collect a check from the insurance company.